 What does being a Jira Service Desk admin say about you?
-It means that you’ve invested in one of the most collaborative, powerful ITSM solutions on the marketplace because you’re not willing to settle for anything less when it comes to providing an excellent service desk experience for your customers.
-Out-of-the-box, the tool covers many essentials, such as advanced SLAs, intuitive customer portals and a few basics needs like automation and email handling.
+It means that you’ve invested in one of the most collaborative ITSM solutions on the marketplace.
+The tool covers many essentials out-of-the-box, such as advanced SLAs, intuitive customer portals, basic automation and email handling.

-But you’re not the type of person who is just willing to settle when your requirements aren’t met.
-For those occasions you can browse through the over 750 apps to customize your service desk and fine tune it to exactly what you want from it.
+But you’re not the type of person who is willing to settle when your requirements aren’t met.
+For those occasions you can browse through over 750 apps to customize your service desk and fine tune it to exactly what you want.

 As Valiantys has assisted clients for over 12 years with their unique ITSM solutions, we’ve noticed some apps are the usual suspects when it comes to creating a fully-fledged Jira Service Desk project.
-Features like advanced automations and email management, asset management, checklists and dynamic forms are features that are commonly requested.
-We’ve compiled a list of our five top Jira Service Desk apps to extend your ITSM solution.
+Features like advanced automations and email management, asset management, checklists and dynamic forms are commonly requested.
+We’ve compiled a list of our six top Jira Service Desk apps to extend your ITSM solution.

 Customize your Jira Service Desk with advanced email management